 - Share Glowforge with others via the referral program and earn an affiliate commission on sales.

 There are a LOT of ways in which you can make money with Glowforge very quickly!
-Most of the Glowforge owners that I know say that it only took them a few months to earn back their initial investment!
+(We’ll cover Making Money with Your Glowforge in more depth in another post really soon!)
+Most of the Glowforge owners I know say that it only took them a few months to earn back their initial investment!

 Which Glowforge Model Should I Buy?

-To help you determine which Glowforge model is best for your needs, let me share a bit of basic information about each:
+To help you determine which model is best suited for your needs, let me share a bit of basic information about each:

 - Glowforge Basic is the introductory model, perfect for moderate home use.
 The Glowforge Basic is a Class 1 laser (like a DVD player).
 The maximum printable area is approximately 11″ x 19.5″.
-Glowforge Basic comes with a 6-month warranty.
+The Basic model comes with a 6-month warranty.

 - Glowforge Plus is a great solution for people who want to print frequently and quickly.
 The Glowforge Plus is a Class 1 laser.
-The Glowforge Plus top engraving speed is 2x as fast as the Glowforge Basic.
+The Glowforge Plus top engraving speed is 2x as fast as the Basic.
 The maximum printable area is approximately 11″ x 19.5″.
-Glowforge Plus comes with a 12-month warranty.
+The Plus model comes with a 12-month warranty.

 - Glowforge Pro is the most powerful and capable model, ideal for a small business or when more than one person will be using it.
 The Glowforge Pro is a Class 4 laser and utilizes an upgraded 45 watt laser for the fastest possible cutting and engraving.
-The Glowforge Pro top engraving speed is 3x as fast as the Glowforge Basic and cutting is 1.2x as fast.
-The Pro Passthrough slot allows you to create enormous over-sized projects with Glowforge Pro (20″ wide, up to 1/4″ thick, and as long as you want).
-Glowforge Pro comes with a 12-month warranty.
+The Glowforge Pro top engraving speed is 3x as fast as the Basic and cutting is 1.2x as fast.
+The exclusive Pro Passthrough slot allows you to create enormous over-sized projects with Glowforge Pro (20″ wide, up to 1/4″ thick, and as long as you want!).
+If you want to cut long materials, you will want to purchase the Pro model.
+The Pro model comes with a 12-month warranty.

 In addition, the Pro model has an advanced cooling system that allows it to be used for longer periods of time (up to 81 degrees F) without needing to pause for cooling.
 The Basic and Plus are designed for environments up to 75 degrees F.